 A major Wastewater Treatment Plant upgrade in 2014 significantly reduced the amount of electricity used in treating the town's wastewater.
 Other energy-saving initiatives have included replacement of the windows in the Wastewater Treatment Plant's administrative building, the use of programmable thermostats and a tankless water heater on the Town Hall campus, and the use of LEDs in streetlights of newer developments.

-The Public Works Department has designed efficient solid waste collection routes to reduce fuel use.
+The Public Works Division has designed efficient solid waste collection routes to reduce fuel use.
 Newer dump, brush, leaf vacuum and garbage trucks use diesel exhaust fluid to lower exhaust emissions.
 Public works employees use a battery-powered cart when collecting trash and recyclables along Riverwalk.
 The Police Department limits vehicle idling to reduce fuel use and emissions.

 The Fleet Maintenance Division has taken several actions to benefit the environment, including: